jeanibarz/probir/memory-bank/consolidated_learnings.md

     - Prefer checking for the presence of key substrings within the logged message.
     - If logged data is structured (e.g., JSON within the log), consider deserializing it and asserting against the structure or specific values.
     - Use `caplog.text` for a single string of all logs, or iterate `caplog.records` (or `mock_logger.method.call_args_list`) for more granular checks.
 - *Rationale:* Makes tests less prone to failures from trivial log message variations, focusing on the essential content.
+Test assertions for log messages must be diligently updated when the corresponding code or its dependencies change log output.

 **Pattern: Testing File I/O Across Processes (Synchronization)**
 - When a test involves a parent process checking a file created/modified by a subprocess (e.g., in `pytest` using `tmp_path`):